 Total Time: 10 minutes

-This Salsa Recipe makes the best salsa in just minutes!
-It's fresh and flavorful, and much better than store-bought.
-Serve it with tortilla chips or spoon over enchiladas, taco salad and more.
+This salsa recipe is easy to make, fresh and flavorful!
+Serve it with tortilla chips or spoon it over enchiladas, taco salad and more.

 Ingredients